 Special features regarding the international orientation44 international partner universities; for student exchange; Master’s programme in Digital Media in English; Approx. 50% foreign students in the Master’s programme Digital Media; Compulsory semester abroad in the Bachelor’s programme Digital Media; Study tandems for foreign students in first/second semester; Various international research partnerships with over 200 international cooperation partners.

-Common partner universities for exchangeUC Santa Barbara, Trinity College Dublin, University College Dublin, Mahidol University Bangkok, KTH Stockholm, University of Tokyo, Universidad Complutense de Madrid, University of Melbourne, Aalto University Finland, KMUTT Bangkok
+Exchange universities for stay abroadsUC Santa Barbara, Trinity College Dublin, University College Dublin, Mahidol University Bangkok, KTH Stockholm, University of Tokyo, Universidad Complutense de Madrid, University of Melbourne, Aalto University Finland, KMUTT Bangkok

 Special features regarding the equipmentDepartmental computer work spaces; WiFi across the campus; Work spaces for student projects, some with technical equipment; Workplaces in the nearby central library; Group workplaces with web access; Specialist laboratories (e.g. robotics); Various special laboratories (e.g. Spatial Cognition Virtusphere, Bremen Ambient Assisted Living Lab (BAALL), maritime exploration hall, space exploration hall).